ATM2100/GuidedWalkThroughOfLinux/Guide.md

 The `-v` flag will show the kernel version.
 Since all Linux based systems are forked from the Linux Kernel, this will usually be a good way to figure out what specific distribution you are working on.
 There are other ways that will be covered later that are better, but this is a fairly easy one to keep track of.

 When the `-p` flag is used, uname will show the architecture of the processor.
 At the time of writing, this will likely be some form of x86_64.

+### Find in man page uname
+Find and read all three of `-n -v -p` flags in the man page.
+Compare those entries to `uname --help` command.
+Which do you like better?

 ### accounts
 In case it needs to be stated, a user is someone interacting with an operating system such as Windows, Mac OS or Debian.
 A user does so through an account, and this section will go through some of the basics of accounts.
 On commercial Windows, there are really only two types of accounts, regular users and administrators.
 Permissions for linux accounts at a surface level is just as simple.
 There are regular accounts such as "user" on your vm, and then there is root.
 Root is the highest privileged account on your system.